 As indicated in the introduction to this cPP, the baseline requirements (those that must be performed by the TOE) are contained in the body of this cPP.
 Additionally, there are two other types of requirements specified in Appendices A and B.

-The first type (in this Appendix) comprises requirements that can be included in the ST, but are not mandatory for a TOE to claim conformance to this cPP.
+The first type (in this Appendix) comprises requirements that can be included in the ST but are not mandatory for a TOE to claim conformance to this cPP.
 The second type (in Appendix B) comprises requirements based on selections in other SFRs from the cPP: if certain selections are made, then additional requirements in that appendix will need to be included in the body of the ST (e.g., cryptographic protocols selected in a trusted channel requirement).

-If a TOE fulfils any of the optional requirements, the vendor is encouraged to add the related functionality to the ST. Therefore, in the application notes of this chapter the wording "This option should be chosen..." is repeatedly used.
+If a TOE fulfils any of the optional requirements, the developer is encouraged to add the related functionality to the ST. Therefore, in the application notes of this chapter the wording "This option should be chosen..." is repeatedly used.
 But it also is used to emphasize that this option should only be chosen if the TOE provides the related functionality and that it is not necessary to implement the related functionality to be compliant to the cPP.
 ST authors are free to choose none, some or all SFRs defined in this chapter.
 Just the fact that a product supports a certain functionality does not mandate to add any SFR defined in this chapter.